kziel1/dip/homework 3/printout.md

 ![difference](testimage_50_USM_17x17_frequencyDomain_diff2original.png "frequency convolution, differenc")

 ### Runtime
+What we can see in those graphs, that the runtime is affected by the kernel size when doing spatial convolution, but not in frequency convolution.
+This is due to the fact, that in frequency convolution the convolution is simple a multiplication of matrices that are always the size of the initial image (the kernel needs to be enlarged to fit the image size).
+So despite how large we choose the kernel - we always enlarge it to fit the size of the image.
+In spatial convolution the kernel-size directly affects the size of the matrices that are multiplicated.
 ![Graph for frequency convolution](chart_frequency.png "Graph for frequency convolution")
 ![Graph for spatial convolution](chart_spatial.png "Graph for spatial convolution")